wemake-services/wemake-vue-template/template/docs/README.md

 This documentation is separated in three main parts:

-- `template/` folder, which contains documentation about [`wemake-vue-template`](https://github.com/wemake-services/wemake-vue-template).
+- `template/` folder, which contains documentation about [`wemake-vue-template`][wemake-vue-template].
 This folder should be in sync with the latest version in the upstream.
   You do not need to modify it on most of the times

 - `project/` folder, contains documentation specific to your project.
   Feel free to add anything into it

 - `documents/` folder contains binary files, such as: images, word documents, and spreadsheets

 ## Gitbook

 We use [`gitbook`](https://github.com/GitbookIO/gitbook) to build and host our documentation.
 Make sure to create an account there to store your own copy.

 The [configuration](https://toolchain.gitbook.com/config.html) can be found [here](https://github.com/wemake-services/wemake-vue-template/blob/master/book.json).